 - Even if you lack experience, your entry-level security guard CV can still demonstrate you’re an outstanding candidate.

-- A resume objective can help demonstrate which skills you already possess that an employer would value.
+- A CV objective can help demonstrate what abilities you already have that an employer would value.

 - Including previous experience in customer service roles can demonstrate to an employer your multitasking, problem-solving, and interpersonal communication skills.

-- Using figures from your previous roles to demonstrate your ability to handle different responsibilities is an excellent way of attracting recruiters’ attention.
+- Using figures from your previous roles to demonstrate your ability to manage different responsibilities is an excellent way of attracting recruiters’ attention.

-- Trying to secure your first job in the security industry is challenging, so don’t make it harder with minor mistakes; always check your resume for grammatical and syntax errors before you submit it.
+- Trying to get your first job in the security industry is challenging, so don’t make it harder with minor mistakes; always check your CV for grammatical and syntax errors before you submit it.
 If you have time, ask a colleague or friend to review your CV to ensure it’s ready to submit.

 Related CV guides